‘People’s habits change quickly... that’s what keeps me awake at night’

 “The staff are fantastic.
 Many have been with me a long time and we consider ourselves to be at the frontline of health.
 They’ve been excellent,” he says.
 “But if this is extended to the end of the summer or into the autumn, I have no doubt that I would have to be having those conversations with staff that I don’t want to have.”

-He is not alone, Increasing costs to meet new social distancing requirements as well as a sharp drop in the sale of non-prescription items which contribute significantly to profits for chemists is putting many businesses into a perilous financial position, the Irish Pharmaceutical Union (IPU), which represents 1,900 pharmacies across the State, has found.
+He is not alone.
+Increasing costs to meet new social distancing requirements, as well as a sharp drop in the sale of non-prescription items which contribute significantly to profits for chemists, is putting many businesses into a perilous financial position, the Irish Pharmacy Union (IPU), which represents 1,900 pharmacies across the State, has found.

 Some pharmacies are having difficulty accessing key medicines as they juggle higher costs and lower sales as a result of the Covid-19 crisis, according to a new survey by the IPU.